karllhughes/learn/_posts/2022-01-28-generating-content-ideas-that-will-resonate-with-software-developers.md

 When you’re the brains behind an operation, it’s possible you’re so close to it that you can’t see any potential issues a customer might have — until they bring it to your attention.

 Instead of waiting for your own users to be in need of tech support, you can go find out what they (or people similar to them) are thinking and preempt future problems by creating solution-oriented content.
+This form of ideation is called [community research](https://draft.dev/learn/community-research).

 ![TC- Community and team input](https://i.imgur.com/qOAQsHz.png)